sudeshnapal12/Computer-Vision-Fall2017/4-Segmentation/README.md

 * Key press 'm' to toggle between red and blue.
 * After a minimum one marking each of foreground and background, segmented image window pops up.
 * Subsequent blue or red markings update the segmented image accordingly.
-* Key press 'ESC' saves the segmented image and closes all the image windows.
+* Key press 'ESC' saves the segmented image in 'mask.png' and closes all the image windows.